Kazakh identity card

-On December 1, 2014, updated identity cards are introduced; as reported by the press service of the Ministry of Internal Affairs of Kazakhstan, “in the new identity card of a citizen of the Republic of Kazakhstan, the design was partially changed, the black-and-white photographic image was replaced with a color one, the color gamut, brightness and contrast of the document were improved.
+On 1 December 2014, updated identity cards are introduced; as reported by the press service of the Ministry of Internal Affairs, “in the new identity card of a citizen of the Republic of Kazakhstan, the design was partially changed, the black-and-white photographic image was replaced with a color one, the color gamut, brightness and contrast of the document were improved.
 All degrees of protection of identity cards from counterfeiting are not only preserved, but also supplemented with new elements.
 Thus, an additional element of document security has been introduced: a holographic image of the owner of the document is placed in a reduced form on the right side of the front side of the identity card, which represents the highest degree of protection against counterfeiting."